khairalanam/khairalanam/README.md

   <img src="https://profile-counter.glitch.me/khairalanam/count.svg" />
 </p>

 I am currently a Computer Science undergrad from India.
-I am a MERN Developer as well as a UI/UX Designer.
+I am a full-stack Developer as well as a UI/UX Designer.
 I like to work on projects and also learn new technologies and web trends out there.
 Plus, I am a lifelong learner and a task manager.

 *   🌍  I'm based in Calicut, India
 *   ✉️  You can contact me at [anaambasheer@gmail.com](mailto:anaambasheer@gmail.com)
-*   🚀  I'm currently working on [Quotaku](http://github.com/khairalanam/Quotaku)
+*   🚀  I'm currently working on Python Automations and AI Image Generator.
-*   🧠  I'm learning REST APIs and GraphQL
+*   🧠  I'm learning backend technologies.
-*   🤝  I'm open to collaborating on any MERN/fullstack project
+*   🤝  I'm open to collaborating on any MERN/fullstack and UI/UX Design projects
 *   ⚡  Fun fact: I watch anime and read manga. <br>
 <br>
 <a href="https://www.github.com/khairalanam" target="_blank" rel="noreferrer"><img